 Members of the Patient Forum share what they hope to achieve through the initiative

-Patient Forum members have already contributed to a number of ESC activities, including:
+Patient Forum members have contributed to several ESC activities, including:

 Living with a heart condition